padraigflattery/padraigflattery/README.md

 I tend to code using Jupyter Notebooks in Python, and RStudio for R. I'm learning more about Flask and Shiny to make things more interactive.

-I use Jupyter notebooks on the ATOS sometimes and have code stored there too, which should be tracked with git someday.
+I use [JupyterHub on the ECMWF ATOS](https://jupyterhub.ecmwf.int/) and have code stored there too, which should be tracked with git someday.

 ## 🔧 Active Projects